-Dr Walayat Hussain is a professional academic, researcher and practitioner in computer science and information system with over 10 years of academic and industry experience.
-He is working as casual Lecturer at the School of Information, Systems and Modelling, FEIT University of Technology Sydney Australia.
-Prior to joining UTS, he worked as an Assistant Professor at the Balochistan University of Information Technology, Engineering and Management Sciences and Lecturer at the University of Balochistan for seven years.
-Walayat’s research areas are Information Systems, distributed computing, cloud computing, fog computing, decision support system, big data, usability engineering and SLA management.
-His work has been published in different top ranked reputable journals and conferences such as Future Generation Computer Systems, The Computer Journal, Information Systems, FUZZ- IEEE, ICONIP etc. He is the recipient of 2016 FEIT Higher Degree by Research (FEIT - HDR) Publication Award, by the University of Technology Sydney.
+Dr Walayat Hussain is a professional academic, researcher and practitioner in computer science and information system with over 12 years of academic and industry experience.
+He is working as a Lecturer - sessional at the Faculty of Engineering and Information Technology, UTS.
+Walayat received his PhD from the University of Technology Sydney.
+He worked as a Lecturer and Assistant Professor at the BUITEMS for many years.
+Walayat’s research areas are business intelligence, cloud computing and usability engineering by focusing on providing an informed decision to different stakeholders.
+He has published in various top-ranked reputable ERA- A*, SJR-Q1, JCR-Q1 journals and conferences such as: The Computer Journal (Oxford University), Information Systems, Future Generation Computer Systems, IEEE Access, Computers & Industrial Engineering, Mobile Networks and Applications, Journal of Ambient Intelligence and Humanized Computing, Global Journal of Flexible Systems Management, FUZZ-IEEE, ICONIP etc. He has won multiple national and international research awards and recognitions.
+He is the recipient of 2016 FEIT HDR Publication Award, by the University of Technology Sydney Australia.

 Track Chair of the “Service Oriented and Cloud” track at 14th International Conference on e-Business Engineering (ICEBE) November 4- 6, 2017 Shanghai, China.

 Program Committee Member in 13th IEEE international conference on e-business engineering (ICEBE) 2016 November 2016.